BrightspaceUI/core/helpers/README.md

 // gets the first focusable descendant given a node, including those within the shadow DOM getFirstFocusableDescendant(node, includeHidden, predicate)

-// gets the last fusable descendant given a node, including those within the shadow DOM getLastFocusableDescendant(node, includeHidden)
+// gets the last focusable descendant given a node, including those within the shadow DOM getLastFocusableDescendant(node, includeHidden)

 // gets the previous focusable node on the page given a node